aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 # Point 1: Capping 'Bumped Passenger Compensation' is Total Bullshit

 Let's assume we can all agree that publicly dragging a guy of your airplane was a monumentally stupid thing to do.
-As many others have pointed out this action was dumb and deplorable for a host of reasons...the main financial one being that UA is almost sure to pay a huge court settlement (I'm just guessing but it's probably reasonable to think it will be in the high six figures to millions) when they could have just
+As many others have pointed out, this action was dumb and deplorable for a host of reasons...the main financial one being that UA is almost sure to pay a huge court settlement (I'm just guessing but it's probably reasonable to think it will be in the high six figures to millions) when they could have just

 * chartered a private flight for their crew in Chicago that needed to be in Louisville the next day.
 * chartered a private flight for some of the passengers on the plane